marcocesarato/PHP-AIO-Security/README.md

 _IF YOU USE ON YOUR PROJECT SOME OF THESE METHODS PLEASE TO CREDIT ME :) THANK YOU!_

-This is a security class in php with some userfull static methods
+This is a security class in php with some userful and automatic static methods.

+The objective of this class is offer an automatic system of protection for developers's projects and simplify some security operations as the check of CSRF or XSS all in a simple class.
+Infact you could just call the main method to have better security yet without too much complicated operations.

+### Instructions

 1-0 - Move **.htaccess** on your ROOT directory